MGDSoft/symfony-profiler-spa/README.md

 interceptor.
 The first `x-debug-token-link` header it detects will trigger a request to the API server to retrieve the profiler.

-Dont forget your nginx configuration
+Dont forget your nginx configuration to avoid cors

 ```nginx
 add_header Access-Control-Allow-Origin "http://yourdomain.lol";